corsairmarks/combined_silfae_revisited/mod/README.md

 ### Partial Overrides

-This mod also lightly alters the requirements for ruler-stratum jobs and some "complex" specialist/complex drone-strata jobs.
+This mod also lightly alters the requirements for ruler-stratum jobs and some "complex" specialist/complex drone-stratum jobs.
 Only Xechiros can work the majority of ruler jobs (Ganglions can be Head Researchers), and Drones cannot work any "complex" jobs.
 This _also_ means that this mod will need to be explicitly updated any time Paradox makes changes to jobs.

 Job-related triggers overridden: